-If you like it then you shoulda put benzene on it!
-Add a methylene linker and you get PHENYLALANINE.
+If you liked it then you shoulda put benzene on it!
+Add a methylene linker and you get the phenomenal PHENYLALANINE.
 My idea of romantic is AROMATIC!
 A picture says 1000 words, but sometimes a single snapshot can’t suffice.
-This is the case w/RESONANCE structures, as we’ll see w/today’s amino acid PHENYLALANINE (Phe, F). yeah, P was taken by proline so Phe gets F… I know, what the F, right?
+This is the case w/RESONANCE structures, as we’ll see with today’s amino acid, PHENYLALANINE (Phe, F). yeah, P was taken by proline so Phe gets F… I know, what the F, right?

 Phe’s aromatic part is based off of a BENZENE ring, which is the simplest aromatic hydrocarbon, consisting of 6C & 6H (thus having the formula C₆H₆).
 Legend has it that the idea of benzene’s structure came to German chemist August Kekule in a dream about a snake biting its own tail.
 But there are multiple versions of this tale and some scientists say that Kekule wasn’t first to think of it, but I’m staying out of all that…